25 February 2020, 14:58

 Livability in Real Life

 To examine and understand the real-life application of the livability principles, we will take a look at the recent development of the Amazon HQ2 campus.
 In 2017, Amazon announced that the company was in search of a site on which to develop their second North American headquarters.
-In November, 2018, Amazon chose as their brand new headquarters location.
+In November, 2018, Amazon chose Arlington, Virginia as their brand new headquarters location.
 Along with that decision has come massive implications for the Arlington area.
-In December of 2019, the for construction and in January of 2020.
+In December of 2019, the Amazon HQ2 building was approved by Arlington County for construction and demolition began in January of 2020.
 With all this development sparking, what kind of impact will this have on the livability of Arlington?

 We will assess Amazon HQ2’s impact on livability based on PSC’s six livability principles.